Skip to main content

 Ariane Burgess

-Good morning and welcome to the Local Government, Housing and Planning Committee’s seventh meeting in 2021.
-I ask all members and witnesses to ensure that their mobile phones are in silent mode and that all notifications are turned off during the meeting.
+Good morning and welcome to the 12th meeting in 2022 of the Local Government, Housing and Planning Committee.
+I ask all members to ensure that their mobile phones are on silent and that all notifications are turned off during the meeting.

 Local Government, Housing and Planning Committee